8TB SSD Prices — Largest NVMe Drives

 Can I use an 8TB SSD in a PS5?

-Yes — an 8TB Gen 4 NVMe with a heatsink works in the PS5's expansion slot, though it is expensive.
-The WD Black SN850X 8TB is Gen 4 and PS5-compatible.
+Yes — an 8TB Gen 4 (or Gen 5) NVMe with a heatsink fits the PS5's expansion slot, though at 8TB it is an expensive way to add storage.
+Check the drive is single-sided or that its heatsink clears the slot cover.